Benko11/supaplexeditor/README.md

     - Other minor changes and improvements

 - 0.2.1 (16 July 2018)
-    - Remove `vendor` and `cache` folders that were unnecessary for the repository (see the instructions for installation above)
+    - Remove `vendor` and `cache` folders that were unnecessary for the repository
     - Remove `routes` folder that didn't do much except for goofing around
     - You can now save changes made in a level (only the elements, the rest doesn't work yet)